DANS-KNAW/course-rpm-dev/tutorial.md

    * *Question 13: Take a look at the files that the `rpm-maven-plugin` generates for `rpm` in `target/rpm/`.
 Can you find the place where the code we just added ends up?*

-9. Upgrade with yum and test.
+10. Upgrade with yum.

+   * *Question 14: can you see in the output of yum if the database is created?

+11. Configure the database in `/etc/opt/dans.knaw.nl/easy-tutorial/application.properties`.
+12. Test.

 To be continued ...
 -------------------